-After the tube chambers have been inflated to the nominal pressure replace the valve caps (valve options 1 and 2).
+After the tube chambers have been inflated to the nominal pressure replace the valve caps.
 Fit the caps to the valve body and turn clockwise until secure.

 Valve caps protect the valves from accidental opening, provide a secondary seal and protect the valves from contamination.